rloutlaw/JavaSDKDocs/outlawSDKDocs/create-vm-in-parallel.md

 The virtual machines defined in the list the aren't created in Azure until the code calls `azure.virtualMachines().create()` passing the `creatableVirtualMachines` List as a parameter.

-The returned `CreatedResources` object can be used to access the created resources created by the `create()` method, not just the returned `VirtualMachine` type.
-In this example, the public IP Creatables defined in the previous step whose keys were stored in the `publicIpCreatableKey` List are retrieved through the `createdRelatedResource() method.
+Use the returned `CreatedResources` object to access any resources created in the Azure subscription during the the `create()` method, not just the returned `VirtualMachine` type.
+Cast the returned value from `createdRelatedResources()` to the correct type.

-Learn more about working with Creatables and returned CreatedResources in our [API concepts article](concepts.md).
+Learn more about working with `Creatables` and `CreatedResources` in our [API concepts article](concepts.md).

-## Delete the resource group
+### Delete the resource group

 ```java
 // finally block deletes the resource group even if the code before it throws an exception.